burnedredline/ultra_secret_scripts/README.md

 Where CONFIG is the name of config (without .json) stored in `weapon_data/` dir
 As example for running NoRecoil script for Apex Legends use:
 `python ./very_secret_script.py apex`

+Start.bat
+Starting a script / But install only c:/ultra folder.

 #### [KEYBINDINGS]
 **F4** - Turn on/off NoRecoil